junekuhn/darkfolio/projects/saxodrone.md

 In 2020, I created a solo project called Saxodrone.
 The idea was to combine what I've seen with synths, guitars, and vocals do with live looping, and see what the saxophone could contribute to that space.

 In 2021, I wanted to created a simple website that displayed all the information I wanted, yet displayed graphics and sound in an interesting way.
-I came across [Olivia Jack's](ojack.xyz "Olivia Jack") example of incorporating Hydra Video Synth with a microframework called \[Choo.io\](https://choo.io), and I had to take a stab at it.
+I came across [Olivia Jack's](https://ojack.xyz "Olivia Jack") example of incorporating Hydra Video Synth with a microframework called [Choo.io](https://choo.io), and I had to take a stab at it.

 ![](/uploads/choo.png)